Listen to this article:

 How to market your yoga workshop

-• Your goal should be to AT LEAST break-even with signups before the event even starts.
-This means you’re offering an early bird discount and marketing it like crazy leading up to the event.
+- Your goal should be to break even with signups at least before the event starts.
+This means offering an early bird discount and marketing it like crazy leading up to the event.

-• Demonstrate “social proof” – when people sign up, ask them if you can use their name/picture to use in your marketing.
+- Demonstrate “social proof” – when people sign up, ask them if you can use their name/picture to use in your marketing.
 Social proof inspires others to sign up. (example social media update with a picture of sally: “Sally from Minneapolis just signed up.
-She’s been practicing yoga for 3 years and her favorite posture is crow pose”).
+She’s been practicing yoga for 3 years and her favorite pose is crow pose).”

-• Send out a couple newsletters to your email list (if you haven’t started an email newsletter program, you should, it’s free to start.
-We recommend ConvertKit who offers a 14-day free trial)
+- Send out a couple newsletters to your email list (if you haven’t started an email newsletter program, you should, it’s free to start.
+We recommend ActiveCampaign – they offer a free trial and it starts at only $29/month after that.
+ConvertKit is another popular option with a free tier for up to 1,000 subscribers.

 Engaging Your Community: The Secret Sauce for a Fantastic Yoga Workshop